gnyrfta/gameboy/README.md

   - [X] Increase ball size.
   - [X] Fix bug where there are two padels on one side when moving below the middle.
 Disappears when returning past middle.
   - [X] Fix collision logic, it bounces off nothing sometimes now.
 Seems to be fixed.
 Will reopen if reappears.
   - [X] Put type conversion into a separate file.
-2

-  Weird bug - every third button press seems to fire a shot.
+- [ ] Implement Asteroids clone (of old game from 70:s) :milky_way:
+  - [ ]The shots seem to work now, but the game crashes after a few shots.
+Should try running with verbose output.
+  - [ ] Detect collision of bullets with asteroid.
+  - [ ] Delete asteroid upon collision.
+  - [ ] Detect collision of ship with asteroid.
+  - [ ] Life minus upon collision.
+  - [ ] Display life as three ships in top left corner.
+  - [ ] Display asteroids destroyed as score.
+  - [ ] Display 'game over' and quit to main menu after delay when ship is destroyed.
   Weird bug 2 - the game quits quickly when asteroid velocities are randomized in both directions (-4 -> 4).

-- Implement Filips 'Asteroids' game as the fourth item on the menu.
-:milky_way:
 ### Whenever someone is inspired
 - Build (3D-print?) a holder for the screen.
 Or use a shoebox.
 - Screensaver using some of the cool pixel art from that person I follow on Mastodon, if its gpl or so.
 Thats probably not going to work, since the arduino can't store more than one 70x70 px picture.
 No memory.